- 4 files (PDF report, 3 Excel files)

 - The first carbon budget has been approved, setting an emission ceiling at 295 MtCO2eq over 2021-2025.

-- BnM ended peat production in 2020 to focus on renewable energy.
+- BnM ended peat production in 2020 to focus on renewables.

-- Gas imports have increased by almost 70% since 2018 to offset the closure of Kinsale.
+- Gas imports have nearly doubled since 2018 to offset the closure of Kinsale in 2020.

-- Total energy consumption has been decreasing by 2%/year since 2018.
+- Total energy consumption has been stable since 2018, with a slight dip in 2020.

 - The 700 MW Celtic interconnector project between Ireland and France has been approved.